dashkb/dashkb.github.io/fe/realtime_rails.md

-So, you'll need to `npm install --save redis primus ws` (in your `realtime/` directory) to get the Redis module installed, and [Primus](https://github.com/primus/primus), which is a library that wraps a whole bunch of WebSocket-ish libraries so you can write your code without caring if you're using WebSockets or BrowserChannel or Socket.IO or whatever.
+So, you'll need to `npm install --save redis primus ws` (in your `realtime/` directory) to get the Redis module installed, and [Primus](https://github.com/primus/primus)-- a library that wraps a whole bunch of WebSocket-ish libraries so you can write your code without caring if you're using WebSockets or BrowserChannel or Socket.IO or whatever.
 Read the Primus docs; there's a little [manual